Education Research Current Organisation and Cooperation NL

 Can I study here using a short term/tourist visa (VKV)?

 No, this is not possible.
-You can only stay in the Netherlands for 90 days on a short stay visa.
+It is only possible to stay in the Netherlands for up to 90 days on a short stay visa.
 The study programmes at Vrije Universiteit Amsterdam are longer than 90 days*.
-It is not possible either to enter the Netherlands on a short stay visa and obtain a residence permit here.
-You can only obtain a residence permit in combination with a long stay entry visa (MVV) in case you require a visa**.
+It is also not possible to enter the Netherlands on a short stay visa and obtain a residence permit here.

 * The only exception to this are Summer and Winter School courses.